Jayllyz/clang-format-action/README.md

 ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square&logo=github&style=flat)

 This action runs clang-format on the latest commit.
-Many clang-format alternatives exist, I know, but i wanted to learn how to write a github action.
+Many clang-format alternatives exist, I know, but i wanted to learn how to write a GitHub action.

 Also, i'll keep this updated with the latest alpine version and will try to add as many options as possible.